adam-kwiatkowski/sfml-compile/README.md

 Can be used to compile SFML stuff on windows

-To use this package you must put compile-sfml.exe in SysWOW64 directory.
-You can also compile it yourself from compile-sfml.cpp
+To use this package you must include MinGW/bin in system PATH (you should be able to execute 'g++ --version' command) and download SFML